PhilippSchuette/projecteuler/README.md

 ### JavaScript

+No solutions are implemented in JS yet!

 ## Project Status

 The following table summarizes the current project status.
 The `test coverage` tab indicates whether there are unit tests across programming languages (`yes`, `partially`, `no`).
-The speed of the fastest solution per problem is shown as well (all test were run on a ThinkPad T440 with an Intel i5-4300U CPU).
+The speed of the fastest solution per problem is shown as well (all test were run on a ThinkPad T440 with an Intel i5-4300U CPU). *Solutions that are marked with* `*` *are still very slow and need improvement*!

 | Problem | No. of Solutions | Test Coverage |    Python | C |       C++ | JS |    Go |
 | ------- | ---------------- | ------------- | --------- |---| --------- | -- | ----- |